An Introduction to Crystal Red Shrimp

 Don’t try to move them.
 Keep your eyes on them.

 Remove the old shell because it will pollute your aquarium as it decays.
-Sometimes to have nutrients your shrimp will eat their old shell.
+Sometimes, to have nutrients, your shrimp will eat their old shell.

 Their Appearance

-They are stripy white and red but, as we said earlier, this may differ based on their grade.
+They are stripy white and red, but as we said earlier, this may differ based on their grade.

 There are a total of six grades: A, B, C, S, SS, and SSS.

-In grade C the ‘Low quality’ shrimps are almost red, with a few thin white stripes on their body.
-The ‘high quality’ shrimps are almost entirely white with smaller red stripes on their body.
+In grade C, the ‘Low quality’ shrimps are almost red, with a few thin white stripes on their body.
+The ‘high-quality’ shrimps are almost entirely white with smaller red stripes on their body.

 Grades are also influenced by the strength of your shrimp’s color.
 A powerful, opaque red is more desirable than a translucent red.

-Still they possess all the features of a ‘classic’ shrimp.
+Still, they possess all the features of a ‘classic’ shrimp.
 They are just shrunken down.

 This includes some pleopods (swimming legs) under their abdomen, a telson at the end, long antennae, and pereiopods (walking legs) under their carapace.